kaBeech/tensort/README.md

 - `src/` contains the Tensort library

-- `app/` contains the suite for comparing different sorting algorithms in terms of robustness and time efficiency
+- `app/` contains the suite for comparing different sorting algorithms in terms of robustness and time efficiency (only in the benchmarking branch)

+- `data/` contains benchmarking data

 ## Algorithms overview

 This README assumes some general knowledge of basic sorting algoritms.
 If you would like a refresher, I recommend
-[this video](https://www.youtube.com/watch?v=kgBjXUE_Nwc) which touches on Bubblesort, MergeSort, and Bogosort, and
+[this video](https://www.youtube.com/watch?v=kgBjXUE_Nwc) which touches on Bubblesort, Mergesort, and Bogosort, and
 [this video](https://www.youtube.com/watch?v=XE4VP_8Y0BU) which discusses Quicksort.